sei-protocol/sei-js/packages/react/README.md

 ## Tutorial

-For an in depth tutorial please see [our documentation.](https://app.gitbook.com/o/YiBih4jOIh8lif9Z44jw/s/vVOoEaSQGRIbgTgSvoEo/front-end-development/javascript-tutorial)
+For an in depth tutorial, please see [our documentation](https://docs.seinetwork.io/front-end-development/javascript-tutorial).

 ## Installation